vnykmshr/gopantic/docs/architecture.md

 ### Design Principles

-1. **Type Safety First**: Leverages Go generics for compile-time type safety
+1. **Type Safety First** - Leverages Go generics for compile-time type safety
-2. **Zero-Cost Abstractions**: Optional features have no overhead when unused
+2. **Zero-Cost Abstractions** - Optional features have no overhead when unused
-3. **Performance by Default**: Optimized for common use cases
+3. **Performance by Default** - Optimized for common use cases
-4. **Idiomatic Go**: Struct tags, interfaces, and familiar patterns
+4. **Idiomatic Go** - Struct tags, interfaces, and familiar patterns

 ## Parsing Engine